ElectrifyPro/cas-rs/README.md

 ## Assignment

-Variables and functions are created using the `=` operator:
+Variables and functions are created using the `=` operator.
+Compound assignments are also supported:

 ```
 > x = 2